Terrorskull/WoWBCStartScript/README.md

 Just run this script from the desktop shortcut, and you will log on to the correct realm without all of the hassle.

 ## Usage
-1. Save the Startscript.bat file in your WoW directory or somewhere easy to remember.
+1. Save the Startscript.bat file in your TBC directory or somewhere easy to remember.
-2. Copy the StartScript.bat file and rename it to the realm while keeping the .bat extension (Elysium.bat, Anathema.bat, Kronos.bat, etc).
+2. Copy the StartScript.bat file and rename it to the realm while keeping the .bat extension (Stonetalon.bat, Medivh.bat, Outland.bat, etc).
 2. Open the file in your text editor of choice (default to using notepad)
 3. Locate the *User defined settings* section and fill in the correct information
     - Wow.exe file path - location of your executable for the version of the game you are launching